pau1ie/Booklet/documents/user/installation.rst

 The :code:`--onedir` option add platform name to its directory name.

-If you add arguments with :code:`--sphinx` option, :code:`build.py` automatically build project documents with sphinx.
+Add the :code:`--sphinx` option to :code:`build.py` to automatically build project documentation with sphinx.

 .. code-block::